kristian-lange-tw/JATOS_docs_v3/pages/Example-Group-Studies.md

 ![Snake Game](images/example-studies/Screenshot_snakeGame.png){:width="400"}

-Behind the curtain actually happens a lot in a group study.
+There's actually a lot going on behind the curtain of a group study.
 All members of a group are able to communicate in real-time with each other directly or broadcast messages to the whole group.

 Next step: [Write Your Own Group Studies](Write-Your-Own-Group-Studies.html).